-In gearing up for the budget season, it begins with the appointment of the budget officer, which is Chief Jeff Blake, and the creation of the budget calendar.
+The budget season begins with the appointment of the budget officer and the creation of the budget calendar.
+Chief Jeff Blake will assume this role of the Budget Officer.

-The budget team consists of the administrative staff (Fire Chief-Open, Deputy Chief, Administrative Assistant and 3 Captains).
-The main objective of this team is to provide a clear and concise picture of revenues and expenditures.
-We achieve this by reviewing historical data from previous budgets, forecasts given from Jefferson County Assessors, research from PERS, and many others.
-The main goal of this team is to create the best budget possible to allow for accurate appropriations, which form the authority to spend public money.
+The budget team consists of the department’s administrative staff and Business Managers.

+The main objective of this team is to accurately predict and provide a clear, concise picture of revenues and expenditures for the upcoming fiscal year.
+We achieve this by reviewing forecast provided by Jefferson County, historical data from previous budget cycles, future planning for the organization and research from PERS.
+The main goal of this team is to create an accurate budget that allows us to provide the best service to our community.

-Once the proposed budget is created and reviewed thoroughly, the budget document is presented to the Budget Committee and discussed at the Budget Committee Meeting.
-The makeup of the Budget Committee consists of the five District Board Members and five appointed community Budget Committee Members.
-The Budget Committee Meeting allows for the members to hear the budget message, ask questions, and determine if any changes are needed.
-Once the committee has determined the presented budget meets the needs of the District, it is approved.
+Once the proposed budget is created and reviewed, the budget document is presented to the Budget Committee for their consideration. .
+The makeup of the Budget Committee consists of our five District Board Members and five appointed community Budget Committee Members.
+The Budget Committee Meeting allows for the members to review the budget document, ask questions and seek public comment.
+If changes are identified, the budget committee can make these changes during their meeting.
+If the budget committee agrees the budget meets the needs of the organization the budget will be approved by the Budget Committee.